wansors/lightweight-config-server/docs/index.md

 ### Placeholders in Git Search Paths
 Config Server also supports a search path with placeholders for the {application} and {profile}

+### Known Limitations vs Spring Cloud Config Server
+- Supports only git repositories
+- No encryption value support
+- No Placeholders in Git URI

 ## How do I start?
 Easy, just extend the base docker image and copy your configuration inside it: